Career Counselling in BC: How to Know if You Need it and How it Helps

 burnout that does not improve with time off

-questioning whether their role or career still fits
+questioning whether your role or career still fits

 Career counselling provides a structured way to step back, understand what is happening, and determine what to do next.

-It is not only about choosing between options, but understanding why the situation has become difficult to navigate.
+The work involves choosing between options while also understanding why the situation has become difficult to navigate.

 When to Consider Career Counselling